|

 and to advance and occupy part of enemy territory, overcoming the

+superiority those enemies appeared to have.
 In time, the continuity of the ever present possibility

 of war ensued the decision, by the Israelis, to develop their own